SCU Student Resources

 A registration fee of $60 is required for every course.

-There is no way to answer with a 100% certainty which modality all students perform better in.
+There is no way to answer with a 100% certainty which modality any student would perform better in.
 Our recommendation is to be aware of your learning style.
-If you perform well independently, with few questions to ask while taking classes, online may be a better fit for you.
-If you perform better with group assignments and frequent face to face time with your instructor, online interactive or on-campus may be a better fit for you.
+If you perform well independently, with few questions to ask while taking classes, Self-Paced Online (Asynchronous) may be a better fit for you.
+If you perform better with group assignments and frequent face-to-face time with your instructor, Interactive Online (Synchronous) or On-Ground may be a better fit for you.